 Sketch of liveness:

-Consider the first nonfualty to see a set of $n{-}f$ done certificates from $n{-}f$ different worlds.
-With constant probability, the beacon chooses an instance in this set, where its proposer completed a done certificate.
-So just like in a partial synchrony protocol, there are at least $f+1$ nonfualty that hold a commit certificate, so all parties will see this certificate in view $v+1$ (because any $n{-}f$ will see at least one nonfualty with a commit certificate).
+Consider the first nonfaulty party to see $n{-}f$ done certificates from $n{-}f$ different worlds.
+With constant probability, the beacon selects an instance in this set whose proposer completed a done certificate.
+Thus, as in a partial synchrony protocol, at least $f+1$ nonfaulty parties hold a commit certificate, so all parties will see this certificate in view $v+1$ (since any $n{-}f$ parties include at least one nonfaulty party with a commit certificate).

-Note that the adversary needs to bind to a set of $n{-}f$ instances that have a done certificate before seeing the beacon value at a stage when the beacon is unpredictable.
-This is an example of the general framework of using binding and randomization.
+Note that the adversary must commit to a set of $n{-}f$ instances with done certificates before seeing the beacon value at a time when the beacon is unpredictable.
+This exemplifies the general framework of using binding and randomization.

-The end result is that all nonfualty will see a commit certificate after a constant expected number of views.
+The result is that all nonfaulty parties will see a commit certificate after a constant expected number of views.

 Sketch of safety:

-Each view has one real instance of a partial synchrony protocol, and all the others are decoys.
-Each view has one agreed upon proposer, which is exactly what happens in the partial synchrony protocol - so the safety of this protocol is immediate from the safety of the partial synchrony protocol.
+Each view has one real instance of a partial synchrony protocol; all others are decoys.
+Each view has exactly one agreed proposer, as in the partial synchrony protocol, so safety directly follows from the partial synchrony protocol’s safety.

 Sketch of external validity:

-Just like safety, this follows directly from the external validity of the partial synchrony protocol.
+Like safety, this follows immediately from the external validity of the partial synchrony protocol.

 Scaling the multi-world VABA protocol:

-The multi-world protocol requires running $n$ instances per view.
-If each instance is linear then the expected cost is $O(n^2)$ words since the expected number of views till decision is constant.
+The multi-world protocol runs $n$ instances per view.
+If each instance is linear, the expected cost is $O(n^2)$ words since the expected number of views until decision is constant.

-A concrete way to obtain linear cost in each instance is to run the robust keyed broadcast which is just running 4 instances of provable broadcast.
+One way to ensure linear cost per instance is to run the robust keyed broadcast, which involves running 4 instances of provable broadcast.

-So we spend $O(n^2)$ communication to agree on a $O(1)$ size data.
-This gives a $O(n^2)$ ratio.
-We can improve the throughput while keeping the same communication to reduce this ratio by using batching.
+Thus, $O(n^2)$ communication is spent to agree on $O(1)$ sized data, yielding an $O(n^2)$ ratio.
+We can improve throughput while keeping communication the same by using batching.

-- Agreeing on a linear-size validated input by using a provable AVID protocol (see here).
-Each instance disperses its $O(n)$ input via a provable dispersal that costs $O(n)$ and after the beacon we retrieve just the chosen instance at a $O(n^2)$ cost.
-This keeps the $O(n^2)$ communication while allowing to agree on $O(n)$ size data.
-The result is improving the throughput which results in a $O(n)$ ratio.
+1. Agreeing on a linear-size validated input using a provable AVID protocol (see here).
+Each instance disperses its $O(n)$ input via provable dispersal costing $O(n)$, and after the beacon, we retrieve only the chosen instance at $O(n^2)$ cost.
+This maintains $O(n^2)$ communication while allowing agreement on $O(n)$ size data, improving throughput and achieving an $O(n)$ ratio.

-- If different proposers have different validated inputs then each proposer can aggregate $O(n)$ dispersals and aggregate that into a single proposal.
-This still keeps the $O(n^2)$ communication while allowing to agree on $O(n)$ different validated inputs each of size $O(n^2)$.
-If all we want is data availability then this improves the scalability to the asymptotically optimal $O(1)$ ratio.
+2. If different proposers have different validated inputs, each can aggregate $O(n)$ dispersals into a single proposal.
+This keeps $O(n^2)$ communication while agreeing on $O(n)$ different validated inputs, each of size $O(n^2)$.
+If only data availability is needed, this improves scalability to the asymptotically optimal $O(1)$ ratio.

 What about latency and log replication?

-Extending the sketch above from a single shot protocol to a log replication protocol is strait forward: just use a log replication partial synchrony protocol in each instance.
+Extending this single-shot protocol to log replication is straightforward: just use a log replication partial synchrony protocol in each instance.

-Improving the latency requires changing the protocol.
-We will discuss this and dealing with non-perfect randomness beacons in a later post.
+Improving latency requires protocol modifications.
+We will discuss this and handling imperfect randomness beacons in a later post.

 Your thoughts and comments on X.